 What do white-footed mice look like?

-The white-footed mouse is a common species of rodent.
+The white-footed mouse is one of the common rodent species in Central Washington.
 They have fur on its back and side that is a reddish-brown color.
 They have a darker colored stripe that runs down their back from head to tail.
 Their underside and legs are white in color.
 White-footed mice have large prominent ears that covered in tufts of fur.
 These mice are excellent climbers.

 Why do I have a problem with white-footed mice?